25A0/Quadtastic/README.md

  - [ ] Overhaul dialog texts
  - [x] Move all text to separate module for better readability, easier localization, and easy comparison during tests
- - [ ] Fix detection of quads: Currently the application treats all tables as quads that have values for x, y, w, and h.
+ - [x] Fix detection of quads: Currently the application treats all tables as quads that have values for x, y, w, and h.
 This means that you cannot have a group that contains the entire alphabet, since that group could have quads named x, y, w and h.
-Solution: Introduce a sneaky key _type that identifies the type of element.
-Unfortunately, we will have to include that key in the exported quad file, since we otherwise run into the same problem when using the quads.
+Solution: Make sure that the values of the x, y, w and h attributes are numeric.
  - [x] Fix error handling when image cannot be loaded
  - [ ] Make quad list prettier
  - [x] Make quad groups in quad list collapsible and expandable